Baldwin Wallace University Parking Regulations 2011-2012

 Cashier's Office - 440-826-2217 - Bonds Hall, 1st floor

-Parking Services will grant only one "verbal appeal" for a parking violation ($15 fine) per academic year, upon request.
-Verbal appeals must be made within ten (10) days of issue.
-All other appeals should follow the process outlined below.
+Parking Services will grant only one "courtesy appeal" for a parking violation ($15 fine) per academic year, upon request, issued to any student or employee with a valid BW parking permit, for any reason.
+All other appeals follow the process outlined below.

-The following are NOT valid reasons for appeal: 1) ignorance of regulations; 2) no recollection of citation; 3) lack of parking close to destination; 4) lateness of arrival; 5) inability to pay; 6) improper parking by others.
+The following are NOT valid reasons for appeal: 1) ignorance of/disagreement with regulations; 2) no recollection of citation; 3) lack of parking close to destination; 4) lateness of arrival, inconvenience, lack of time involved; 5) inability to pay; 6) improper parking by others.

 ALL vehicles, including unregistered and guest vehicles, may be automatically towed for the following violations: